oskr27/traffic_light/README.md

 # Traffic Light Detector #
-Welcome to the Traffic Light Detector Repository by Oscar ROSAS (PF Lab @ The University of Tokyo)
+Welcome to the Traffic Light Detector Repository by Oscar ROSAS (PF Lab @ The University of Tokyo) In this repository you will find a python project that quickly enables you to start working on the Traffic Light Detection problem.
+The project documentation is available [in this link](https://oskr27.github.io/traffic_light/ "Traffic Light Documentation").

+For any discussions, comments, or questions, you can [contact me](mailto:oscar.rosas@pf.is.s.u-tokyo.ac.jp) directly.

 ## Getting Started ##
 The main components for you to get the project up and running are the ones below: